imblackline/Sigma/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 We hope you find this project and its technologies helpful for your data visualization needs.
 If you have any questions or need assistance, please don't hesitate to reach out to us.
-Enjoy visualizing your data with Vue 3 Composition API, Vite, SCSS, and D3.js!
+Enjoy visualizing your data with Vue 3 Composition API, Vite, SCSS, D3.js, Python, and Pandas!